 Instructions

-- Stir fry the beef and pork mince in 1 Tablespoon olive oil in a large saucepan or wok until the meat is browned and crumbly.
-Set aside.
+- Stir fry the beef mince in 1 tablespoon olive oil in a large saute pan until the meat is browned and crumbly.
+Set aside.1 pound / 450 grams minced beef, 1 - 2 tablespoons olive oil

-- Add the fresh tomatoes and stir fry until the tomatoes start to soften
+- Add the fresh tomatoes and carrots and stir fry until the tomatoes start to soften2 large tomatoes, 1 medium carrot

-- Add the meat and the rest of the ingredients to the pan, stir through, and bring to the boil.
+- Add the meat and the rest of the ingredients to the pan, stir through, and bring to the boil.14 ounce / 390 gram can chopped tomatoes, 1 teaspoon sugar, 2 teaspoons dried mixed herbs, Salt and freshly ground black pepper, ½ can water

-- Reduce the heat to a very low simmer, put the lid on the pan and leave for at least 30 minutes.
+- Reduce the heat to a very low simmer, put the lid on the pan and leave for one hour and 30 minutes.

 Notes